Andorra Nears EU Entry/Exit System Integration Amid Spain's Reservations

 Key Points

-This core pact with the Commission will underpin separate administrative arrangements with Spain and France.
-These will expand police and judicial information sharing before issuing residence permits, screening for criminal records, ongoing legal issues elsewhere, or prior Schengen overstays.
-Andorra will also commit to repatriating non-EU residents whose permits are revoked, using coordinated expulsion procedures with countries of origin.
+Separate pacts with Spain and France will enhance police and judicial data sharing for residence permits, screening for criminal records, open cases, or prior overstays.
+Andorra must repatriate non-EU residents whose permits are revoked through coordinated procedures.

 Original Sources